gershnik/BetterWiFiNINA/.docbuild/Client.md

 The `Client` class hierarchy provides a simplified interface to plain TCP and SSL clients.

-Plain TCP `WiFiClient` is mostly obsolete as all of its functionality and more can be accomplished using [WiFiSocket](Socket.rst) class instead.
+`WiFiClient` is mostly obsolete as all of its functionality and more can be accomplished using [WiFiSocket](Socket.rst) and [WiFiBearSSLSocket](BearSSLSocket.rst)  class instead.

-`WiFiSSLClient` is still necessary to perform SSL client connections.
+`WiFiSSLClient` may still be useful to perform SSL client connections without external SSL libraries.

 ## Client Class